denalistudio/website/readme.md

 ## ~~**social media**~~

-> This is an importnat part of any website, it makes sharing a whole more appealing
+> This is an importnat part of any website, it makes sharing a whole more appealing.

 - [x] ~~twitter:card~~